au-re/react-exhibit/README.md

 ## Using the components

-In you react project run:
+In your React project run:

 ```shell
 npm i -S react-exhibit